Institutional Animal Care and Use Committee (IACUC) Schedule

 All individuals including PIs and staff who are handling animals in research must complete the following requirements:

-• Must have a protocol approved by the IACUC office or be part of a IACUC protocol prior to accessing the facility.
+• Must have a protocol approved by the IACUC office or must be part of a IACUC protocol prior to accessing the facility.

 Complete on-line CITI training(s) valid for 3 years.
 Retake the CITI refresher prior to expiration.

-Review Meeting Dates SPRING 2025
+Review Meeting Dates FALL 2025

 Submission Deadline Dates